ihenrywu/100things/docs/en/source/09_SchoolLife.rst

 Registering an Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Go to the  `iClicker official website <https://student.iclicker.com/>`_， and click on `Sign Up <https://student.iclicker.com/#/account/create>`_.
-In the search bar, enter "University of British Columbia," click "Next," and then fill in your school email and other information to register.
+In the search bar, enter "University of British Columbia," click "Next" to register.

 .. figure:: ../../../images/iclicker01.png
    :align: center